After more than a year of record inflation and rising interest rates, the UK has been in the midst of its worst cost of living crisis since the 1970s.

 What is the CPI index?

-The CPI index is a measure of inflation measured solely using the ONS’s ‘basket of goods’.
+The CPI index is a measure of inflation measured solely using the ONS’s ‘basket of goods’ - a list of items deemed to be central to UK daily life, which is updated every year to reflect changing shopping habits.

 What is the RPI index?